-Ensuring your safety over summer in Tauranga is Council’s main priority.
+We want to ensure you have a safe and memorable holiday, so we will have a number of safety measures in place.
 Your summer holidays are one of the most exciting times of the year.
 Not only for you, but also for your friends and family.

 To create a safer environment Council and NZ Police will put enhanced safety measures in place.
 You will find safe zones, private security teams and the Red Frogs in and around Mount Maunganui.
 Both Hopukiore (Mount Drury) and Moturiki (Leisure Island) will be fenced off and the beach will be well lit.

 There is no free bus transport or Park ‘n’ Ride to or from Mount Maunganui on New Year’s Eve night.